MaxDBNET/archive/Staff-Handbook.md

 Please notify me after you do that and I'll guide you through setting up your notifications.

+## FAQ

+:question: How can I join MaxDB?

+:arrow_right: You can join us by joining our Steam group: <http://steamcommunity.com/gid/103582791457828777>

+:question: What is `@Good Ol' Minecraft` group and how can I join it?

+:arrow_right: It's a group of people that are currently whitelisted on our Minecraft server (#info), and you can join it by reading and replying to this discussion: <http://steamcommunity.com/groups/MaxDBNET/discussions/0/1291817837629584246>

+:question: What are the rules?

+:arrow_right: Take a look at #rules

+:question: There's a violator in one of your servers, how can I report it?

+:arrow_right: You can either use `!Ticket` & `!TagPlayer` combination **OR** you can mention `@Staff` in #support for immediate assistance

+:question: I'm having technical difficulties with one of your servers, can you help me?

+:arrow_right: Sure, but first use Google to look up the issue, then if that doesn't help, you can mention `@Fishy` for support

+:question: I'm getting `Missing Map` on one of your servers, how can I fix this?

+:arrow_right: First, make sure you enable custom files to download from the server through in-game setting: `Options -> Multiplayer -> Allow all custom files from server`.
+And if that didn't work, download the missing map from our FastDL (https://dl.maxdb.net) and drop it off in your maps folder

+:question: I'm getting `Your map differs from server's`, how can I fix this?

+:arrow_right: Navigate to your downloaded maps (`steamapps\common\Team Fortress 2\tf\download\maps`) folder, delete the mentioned map, and retry.

+:question: What's this free hat event I hear about?

+:arrow_right: Every Saturday, we host an event on a chosen server, giving away hats for winning the objective (different on each server), and towards the end, we might give away a much higher valued prize

+:question: I have a feedback/suggestion!
+Who can I talk to?

+:arrow_right: Awesome!
+You can inquiry `@Matt` for any feedback/suggestion
 ## Links

 - [General Website](https://maxdb.net)